KarstenFinlay/CV/README.md

 **Waiter at St George's House Trust, Windsor, Windsor Castle (Sep 2019 - May 2020)**

-My experience as a waiter in St George�s House Conference Centre within Windsor Castle enabled me to strengthen my communication and team-building skills.
+My experience as a waiter in St George's House Conference Centre within Windsor Castle enabled me to strengthen my communication and team-building skills.
 This job also gave me an opportunity to work with people from diverse members of society.
 This position required careful listening and a willingness to work hard behind the scenes.

 **Designer/Developer at Astral Dawn Studios LTD (May 2020 - Sep 2020)**